Gauntlet173/CodingTheLaw/instructor_resources/README.md

 # Instructor Resources

+## Approach to Teaching Technology

+This course is not designed to provide a deep theoretical understanding of computer science, which frees you from needing to adhere to certain strategies that are good for theoretical understanding, and bad for experiential learning.
+I have discussed the difficulty of teaching technology to law students with other instructors of similar courses, and the impression I have been left with is that my approach with this course has allowed students to go further in their learning than is typical.
+Here is what I think I am doing differently:

+* I start with an objective that the students care about.
+They understand what they will eventually be building, before they learn anything about technology.
+* I do not teach the students anything they don't need to know in order to achieve the objective directly in front of them.
+* I wait for them to need to know something before I explain it.
+* I encourage the students to try things before they are confident whether they will work.
+* I demonstrate failure, and recovery from failure.

+In implementation, what this means is that you must not spend any time explaining, in the abstract, what a "variable" is, or what
+Python is, or what YAML is.
+Teach Docassemble as if it was Microsoft Excel.
+You click here, you type this, and this neat thing happens.
+Teach the deeper understanding parts when they become necessary, and not before.
+It means trying things live, and seeking out opportunities to react to error messages.

+The real-world experience of coding is 95% software that doesn't work yet.
+It is unhelpful to hide students from it.

+## The Difficulty Teaching Technology to Law Students

+In my brief experience, the largest difficulty in teaching technology to law students is communicating how imperitive it is that they ask for help.
+Exhorting the students at the start of the semester is insufficient.
+It is change in the normal expectations that needs to be nurtured and made as easy as possible.
+My current approach is to redefine failure as success.
+Class participation marks are given for sharing error messages received while working on assignments.
+I will update this document when I have a better idea whether or not that works.
+I am also looking for strategies to reiterate and model, every class, the need to fail visibly.

 ## Installing Docassemble For Use In This Course

 First, you need access to a server that will run Docassemble.
 I have used Digital Ocean, and their general "droplet" with 2GB of ram is